CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ### Modulating Reactivity

-Up to here, we have desing very simple reactive relationship; each input is linked with a simple ouput.
+Up to here, we have designed very simple reactive relationship; each input is linked with a simple output.
 However, Shiny allows to have more complex connections through different functions.
 Some of them are the following,

   1) `reactive()`: this function generate a reactive expression i.e. each time one its inputs values is modified, all its code is re-run.
 Once we have created the reactive value `example <- reactive({code})`, you can use the result by `example()`.